 Modelers can customize requirements taxonomies by defining additional subclasses of the Requirement stereotype.
 For example, a modeler may want to define requirements categories to represent operational, functional, interface, performance, physical, storage, activation/deactivation, design constraints, and other specialized requirements such as reliability and maintainability, or to represent a high level stakeholder need.
 The stereotype enables the modeler to add constraints that restrict the types of model elements that may be assigned to satisfy the requirement.
 For example, a functional requirement may be constrained so that it can only be satisfied by a SysML behavior such as an activity, state machine, or interaction.
-Some potential Requirement subclasses are defined in the non-normative extensions Appendix C.
+Some potential Requirement subclasses are defined in Annex C: Non-normative Extensions.